Course Terms and Conditions 2023-24

-20. If you believe you have exceptional circumstances and wish to request the cancellation of your place more than 14 days after payment (and you are not covered by clause 15 above), please write to us as early as possible by email to email@example.com.
-Please explain the exceptional circumstances behind your cancellation request, details of the course you wish to cancel and your receipt number.
-Please write the name of your course in the subject-line of your email.
+21. If you believe you have exceptional circumstances and wish to request the cancellation of your place more than 14 days after payment (and you are not covered by clause 15 above), please write to us as early as possible by email to email@example.com.
+Please explain the exceptional circumstances behind your cancellation request, details of the course you wish to cancel and your payment receipt number.
+Please write the name of your course in the subject line of your email.
 Your case will be considered by the Departmental Administrator and, if appropriate, by other members of the Senior Management Team; their decision will be communicated to you within 14 days of your request.
 If a refund is made, it will be on a proportional basis, according to the number of classes remaining in the course at the time that the cancellation request was received.
 An administration fee of £20 may be charged.
 The decision of the Language Centre is final.

 Cancellation by Us

 Changes to Courses

 25. However, there may be situations in which it is desirable or necessary for the University to make changes in course provision and delivery, either before or after enrolment.
 This may include if Government or local restrictions are introduced due to a pandemic or other health or environmental emergency.
 The University therefore reserves the right to:

-b. make reasonable changes to the content and syllabus of a course.
+b. make reasonable changes to the content, syllabus and delivery of a course.